luanglopes/luanglopes/README.md

 ## About me

-- 💼 Currently I'm working with Node, React, AWS and microservices to create efficient and scalable solutions.
+- 💼 Currently I'm working with Node, React, AWS, Serverless and microservices to create efficient and scalable solutions.
 - 📖 I'm always leaning, currently I'm focused on design patterns, SOLID principles and improve my english.
-- ⚡ My main stack is Node and React with TypeScript, and wherever it possible, some unit tests.
+- ⚡ My main stack is Node and Svelte with TypeScript, and whenever possible, some unit tests.

 ![github stats](https://github-readme-stats.vercel.app/api?username=luanglopes&show_icons=true)